kr0st/fplog/README.md

 ###### Fixing UDT

 As many BSD-based systems, macOS has much smaller socket buffer initially, compared to Windows or Linux.
-We are going to fixit by launching a terminal and executing the below commands (spoiler alert - your Mac will reboot):
+We are going to fix it by launching a terminal and executing the below commands (spoiler alert - your Mac will reboot):

     sudo nvram boot-args="ncl=131072"
     sudo shutdown -r now